VX59/Parallel/documentation/butcher-guidlines.md

   applicable to you.
   </p>
   <p>
-    This involves defining a function called <code>merger(fragment:bytes)</code> that takes a result segment and maps it to a final result.
+    This involves defining a function called <code>merger(fragment:bytes, job_name:str)</code> that takes a result segment and maps it to a final result.
 This method has access to the results directory you can use it however you want.
 The chief will tar this and send it back to you after completing the job.
   </p>